 The International Baccalaureate (IB) is a non-profit educational foundation, motivated by its mission, focused on the student.
 Our four programmes for students aged 3 to 19 help develop the intellectual, personal, emotional, and social skills to live, learn, and work in a rapidly globalized world.
-Founded in 1968, we currently work with 3,968 schools in 144 countries to develop and offer four challenging programmes to students aged 3 to 19.
+As of November 2017, there were 6,310 IB programmes being offered worldwide, across 4,787 schools.
+59.8% of IB programmes are located in The Americas region.
+In the USA, there are currently 1,663 universities that recognize the IB with official polices for admitting IB students to their programs.
 The Lamar High School feeder pattern provides students the opportunity to participate in the complete IB continuum of education: PYP, MYP, DP, and CP.